Sign in

 Ask Fintool Equity Research AI

-Alvaro Serrano's questions to Banco Santander SA (SAN) leadership • Q1 2024
+Alvaro Serrano's questions to Banco Santander (SAN) leadership • Q1 2024

 Question

-Alvaro Serrano from Morgan Stanley followed up on U.S. fee performance, asking if the current level is a sustainable run rate.
-He also requested clarification on a prior-year one-off in Brazil's payment fees and asked for the NII outlook for Brazil and the U.K.
+Alvaro Serrano asked for details on the U.S. CIB fee run-rate and pipeline, clarification on a prior-year one-off in Brazil's payment business, and the net interest income (NII) outlook for Brazil and the U.K.

 Answer

-CEO Héctor Grisi noted the U.S. has a strong pipeline but performance depends on market conditions.
-He confirmed a EUR 95 million one-off in Brazil Payments in Q1 2023.
-CFO José García Cantera projected mid-to-high teens NII growth in Brazil for the year and a mid-single-digit NII decline in the U.K., but stated group customer revenue should be close to double-digits for 2024.
+CEO Héctor Grisi confirmed a strong U.S. pipeline and clarified a EUR 95 million one-off in Brazil Payments in Q1 2023 impacted the year-over-year comparison.
+CFO José García Cantera projected mid-to-high teens NII growth in Brazil for 2024 and a mid-single-digit NII decline in the U.K., resulting in sequential NII growth for the group throughout the year.

 Ask Fintool Equity Research AI

-Alvaro Serrano's questions to Banco Bilbao Vizcaya Argentaria SA (BBVA) leadership
+Alvaro Serrano's questions to BANCO BILBAO VIZCAYA ARGENTARIA (BBVA) leadership

-Alvaro Serrano's questions to Banco Bilbao Vizcaya Argentaria SA (BBVA) leadership • Q4 2024
+Alvaro Serrano's questions to BANCO BILBAO VIZCAYA ARGENTARIA (BBVA) leadership • Q4 2024

 Question